 GNSS (Global Navigation Satellite System) is a network of satellites revolving around the earth.
 These satellites transmit microwave signals to GPS devices that provide information about speed, time, and location.
 GNSS includes GPS, Beidou, GLONASS, and other types of satellite systems.

-The tracking device is installed in an object for tracking its location.
+You can install a tracking device in an object for monitoring its location.
 It sends information like location and speed to the monitoring software through a server.
 The latest tracking devices track a lot more than just location.
 From temperature and pressure to RPM, modern trackers detect everything.

 Tracking software holds great importance as it shows the information to the user.
-The location, speed, time, and many other details are displayed on the monitoring interface.
+It displays location, speed, time, and many other details.
 In the fleet business, the managers monitor the activity of different vehicles through the tracking software.

 Tracking devices are a critical component of the whole location tracking process.
 They use satellite signals to provide the accurate location of the objects on earth.
 There are mainly three types of GPS tracking devices: